I still remember standing in front of the Colosseum at 8:45 on a crisp April morning a few years back. I had

 Choose Your Ticket

-Ten solid options cover every type of visit.
+Nine solid options cover every type of visit.
 Pick based on how deep

 you want to go and whether you prefer to explore alone or with a guide.
 All official tickets are best booked